 What should I do if there is rapid weight loss on these medications?

-Triglycerides may remain elevated but if liver enzymes normalize and the horse is asymptomatic, that is acceptable.
+Triglyceride levels may remain elevated in some horses, but if liver enzymes return to normal and the horse remains bright, eating normally and comfortable, this is generally considered acceptable.

 Summary

-• Check kidney function and triglycerides before starting these drugs to have a baseline.
-Mild triglyceride elevations are not a contraindication
+• Check kidney function and triglycerides to establish baseline values.
+Mild triglyceride elevations are not necessarily a contraindication.

-• Observe for signs of urinary tract infections
+• Observe the horse closely for signs of urinary tract infection.